dongzhuoyao/pytorchgo/example/MCD_DA/segmentation/README.md

 shit result, according default setting, the val mIoU is only 3%

+*  adapt_trainer_onestep.lr1e-4.epoch30, the mIoU will only be 4%.

 # Maximum Classifier Discrepancy for Domain Adaptation with Semantic Segmentation Implemented by PyTorch

 <img src='../docs/result_seg.png' width=900/>